Hexworks/hexworks-site/_tutorials/2019-01-05-how-to-make-a-roguelike-generating-random-caves.md

    our `Block` will be this single `Tile`.
 Think about blocks as if they were a box which you can put things (layers) into.
 5. In this game we don't care about the sides of our blocks since we'll be looking at them from a top down view so we just return our `EMPTY` tile which is transparent.
-Whenever you use `Tiles.empty()` Zircon will ignore rendering it so you don't have to worry about it.
+Whenever you use `Tile.empty()` Zircon will ignore rendering it so you don't have to worry about it.

 Since we already have a repository for `Tile`s it is straightforward to create a factory for our `Block`s as well: